judka-uriel/uriel-book/uriel_en.md

 decision-making on the Shabbat.

 We can attempt to understand the reasons for such a prohibition.
-Sabbath prohibitions are described by the term *machshevet*, sharing a root with the words *machshev* (computer) and *machshavah* (thought).
+Sabbath prohibitions are related to the term *machshevet*, sharing a root with the words *machshev* (computer) and *machshavah* (thought).
 When the soul makes decisions that alter the state of the brain cells' quanta, it thereby introduces indeterminacy into the direction of events' development.
 This creates a need to